tjwaters33/NittanyAuction/README.md

 input.html allows user input; email, password, login type, and enter reset_password.html currently not implemented
 Found in auction_house folder:
-AH_Bidders.html is the main page for bidders, unfinished AH_Sellers.html is the main page for sellers, unfinished AH_Helpdesk.html is the main page for helpdesk, unfinished
+AH_Bidders.html is the main page for bidders, unfinished;
+AH_Sellers.html is the main page for sellers, unfinished;
+AH_Helpdesk.html is the main page for helpdesk, unfinished.

 CSV Files:
 These are the given datasets used to populate the database.